lmdah61/Binance-Panic-Button/README.md

 # Binance Panic Button

-The **Binance Panic Button** is a **Flutter-based app** that enables you to quickly convert all your crypto assets into a stablecoin with a single tap.
+A Flutter app that enables you to quickly sell all your crypto assets with a single tap.

 ## How to Use